 When climbing, balancing, swimming up-current or doing something similar, the Director might reduce your move distance.
-The Director will ask for an ATH roll against a difficulty level.
-Rolling under the difficulty level results in a lack of progress or significant failure (like a fall).
+The Director will ask for an ATH roll against a DL.
+Rolling under the DL results in a lack of progress or significant failure (like a fall).